neomatrix369/awesome-ai-ml-dl/examples/apache-zeppelin/README.md

 - buildZeppelinDockerImage.sh: build the Zeppelin-Dockerfile dockerfile, takes over 45 minutes to finish on a decent connection
 - runZeppelinDockerContainer.sh: run the zeppelin docker image, exposing port 8080 to point your browser to (http://localhost:8080)

+See blog post on [Apache Zeppelin: stairway to notes* haven!](https://www.javaadvent.com/2018/12/apache-zeppelin-stairway-to-notes-haven.html) on further illustration on how to use the scripts in this folder.

 Enjoy writing prototypes, experiments or do some real work with it, in Java, Scala or any other intepreter of your choice.